 - 20% of your mark will be linked to a peer assessment exercise, in which every student will assess the contribution of every member of their teams.

 You can find access and signup details in the following document.

-It is imperative that every team registers in the online platform before noon GMT on Thursday, 27 Jan.
+It is imperative that every team registers in the online platform before the end of Thursday, 26 Jan.
 Once the simulation begins, you will not be able to make any modifications.

 We have prepared a video introduction that discusses the game mechanics and provides suggestions on the parts of the game that you should pay particular attention to.
 Stage 1 of the game will be a trial run that will help you understand how the game works.

 You can use your experience from Stage 1 to plan ahead for the remainder of the game,